willclarktech/lesson-homomorphic-encryption/README.md

 ## Coding exercises

-Your first task is to fill out the functionality for the interfaces defined in `./code/paillier.stub.py`.
-You can run tests against your own code by renaming this file to `./code/paillier.py` and running `pytest code/test_paillier.py`, but you might want to keep a copy of the file which currently exists at that location because it contains a valid solution.
+Your first task is to fill out the functionality for the interfaces defined in `./code/paillier.py`.
+You can run tests against your code by running `pytest code/test_paillier.py`.

 Once you have implemented the Paillier homomorphic encryption system, your second task is to implement a couple of linear models which make use of it.
-Fill out the functionality for the interfaces defined in `./code/homomorphic_encryption_model.stub.py`.
-Again, you can run tests against your own code by renaming this file to `./code/homomorphic_encryption_model.py` (overwriting the solution file) and running `pytest code/test_homomorphic_encryption_model.py`.
+Fill out the functionality for the interfaces defined in `./code/homomorphic_encryption_model.py`.
+Again, you can run tests against your code by running `pytest code/test_homomorphic_encryption_model.py`.

 Be aware that the tests are just simple checks that you’re heading in the right direction, they’re not supposed to be particularly robust.
 Write more tests if you find it helpful!